NikolayKostadinov21/Immedis_front_end_2023_hcm_Nikolay_Kostadinov/README.md

 ## Additional Information
 - The project's architecture is influenced by its classification as a small/medium enterprise, shaping its current design and structure.
 That's why for example the services are all in one folder `shared/services/...` instead of putting each service in each component on its own.

+- The users information is stored in the db.json file, every user has a password: "test"

 - The reason why lazy loading isn't performed on **EmployeeListComponent**, **SignUpComponent**, **ChangePasswordComponent** and **EmployeesComponent** is because of the implementation of **canMatch** guard in **EmployeesComponent**